JakeStratton/NewsClusters/README.md

 ![alt text](plots/coherence_10-44.png "Coherence Scores")

-So I then again tried the Gensome LDA package, this time with 36 topics, but I still had poor results.
+So I then again tried the Gensim LDA package, this time with 36 topics, but I still had poor results.

 <iframe src = "plots/lda_gensim2.html" width = "1250" height = "875">
     Sorry your browser does not support inline frames.